 Buddhism Plain and Simple, by Steve Hagen

-If you could choose only 1 book from the above list and you didn’t want to spend much money–I would suggest Mindfulness in Plain English.
-The author, A Sri Lankan monk his Western students call “Bhante G.” offers straightforward, accessible and inspiring meditation guidance.
-Highly recommended.
+If you could choose only one book from the above list and you didn’t want to spend much money and wish to get a good feel for the how Buddhist tradition inspires the so-called “Mindfulness revolution” –I would suggest Mindfulness in Plain English.
+The author, a Sri Lankan monk his Western students call “Bhante G.” offers straightforward, accessible and inspiring meditation guidance.
+Free pdf available here.

 The issue at Hand, by Gil Fronsdal, is a s short, clear and helpful introduction to Buddhist meditation.
 The author has made it available as a free download in seven languages here–> The Issue At Hand.

-II.
-Guidance in Mindfulness and Loving-Kindness Meditation
+Guidance in Mindfulness/ Insight Meditation

 A Wise Heart, by Jack Kornfield